As you can see in our recent blog it is common for cargo to be exposed to container rain even when desiccant bags are used.

 Before we dive into the key features of the Vdry Blanket it is important to understand how it works as a concept and how it differs from desiccant bags.

 Desiccant bags work by absorbing humidity from the air.
 When the temperature drops to a certain level (known as dew point) this humidity will turn to condensation on the container ceiling and walls, and fall onto the goods below in a phenomenon known as container rain.
 This often leads to expensive cargo damages.

-Desiccant bags focus on removing a sufficient amount of humidity to prevent the dew point from being reached.
-However, due to a complex variety of risk factors, this is not always possible, meaning there are scenarios in which goods are at risk of container rain, even when desiccants are used.
+Desiccant bags focus on removing a sufficient amount of humidity to prevent the dew point being reached.
+However due to a complex variety of risk factors, this is not always possible, meaning there are scenarios in which goods are at risk of container rain, even when desiccants are used.

 This is where the Vdry Blanket comes in.
 Instead of focusing on the humidity in the air, it absorbs the drops of condensation that fall from the container ceiling and keeps goods dry in even the most high risk of shipments.

 Depending on factors such as the nature of the cargo, the time of the year and the shipping route, it is possible for large quantities of container rain to form during a voyage.
 Because of this it is essential that your goods have high-capacity protection against container rain damage.

 The Vdry Blanket prides itself on a high-caliber gel formula that we continuously improve in our dedicated research laboratories.
 This means that the Vdry Blanket can hold up to 250 liters of condensation and gives at-risk cargo unrivaled protection against container rain damage.